-Visiting the Grand Canyon North Rim has been on my bucket list for a while, so it was an easy must-see destination during our Southwest Vacation.
+Visiting the Grand Canyon North Rim has been on my bucket list for a while, so it was an easy must-see destination during our American Southwest Road Trip Vacation.
 We were lucky enough to book a cabin for a night (best decision ever!) and we were able to experience the sunset over the beautiful North Rim views.

 We started our Southwest Vacation by flying into Las Vegas and staying the night in the city.
 The following morning we completed the 5(ish) hour drive to the Grand Canyon North Rim.
 The drive was pretty long but worth it to experience such an amazing place.

 The Ultimate Guide To Exploring The Grand Canyon North Rim

 The Grand Canyon North Rim was as wonderful as I expected.
 The Visitor Center and Grand Canyon Lodge are two places you should definitely check out while you are here.
 I picked up a pack of beautifully designed National Parks postcards in the Visitor Center and the Lodge itself is beautiful and has a really awesome view of the Grand Canyon.
 The National Park workers are also super friendly and can help you plan your visit.

 Staying at the North Rim